Darko Fejsa

-Darko Fejsa (Serbian Cyrillic: Дарко Фејса; born 27 August 1987) is a Serbian professional footballer who plays as a left-back.
+Darko Fejsa (Serbian Cyrillic: Дарко Фејса; born 27 August 1987) is a Serbian retired footballer who played as a left-back.
 He is the older brother of Serbia international Ljubomir Fejsa.

 Career

 Fejsa started out at his hometown club Vrbas, making his senior debut at the age of 16.
 He later moved to top-flight side Hajduk Kula and made over 100 league appearances.
 On the last day of the 2012 summer transfer window, Fejsa signed with fellow Serbian SuperLiga club Radnički Kragujevac.